Mohamed-Rabie-Abdelhameed/Climo/README.md

 ## Contributing

 If you would like to contribute to Climo, you can fork the repository and submit a pull request.

-## License

-Climo is licensed under the MIT License.
-Feel free to use it for your own projects!